Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: Numerical Experiments

 \section{Numerical Experiments}

-We know that the rubber band technique of Li and Klette~\cite{Li2011} is used for finding approximately shortest path along pairwise disjoint line segments whereas line segments considered in Problem (P) may be having common points.
-In the implementation, however, Binh et al.~\cite{BinhAnHoai2021} trim line segments of each bundle from the vertex a sub-segment $\epsilon$ long to guarantee that all line segments of bundles are pairwise disjoint, where $\epsilon$ is a very small positive number.
+We know that the rubber band technique of Li and Klette~\cite{Li2011} is used for finding approximately shortest path along pairwise disjoint line segments whereas line segments of Problem (P) may be having common points.
+In implementation, however, An et al.~\cite{BinhAnHoai2021} trimmed line segments of each bundle from the vertex a sub segment of length $\epsilon$ to guarantee that all line segments of bundles are pairwise disjoint, where $\epsilon$ is a very small positive number.
 Then Li and Klette's technique still works.
-We test on sets of different maps as shown in Fig.~\ref{fig:maps} and starting and ending points given in Fig.~\ref{fig:result_maps_10}.
-For local path planning, we do not have to differentiate between walls and other obstacles since either way, the robot will go around it.
-The algorithms are implemented in Python and run on the Ubuntu Linux platform Intel Core i5-7200U, CPU 568 2.50GHz.
-The robot's vision radii are taken respectively as $r=8, r=10$ and $r=15$.
-By the path planning algorithm in Section~\ref{sect:refer_problem} (Algorithm~\ref{alg:path_planning}), when the robot moves from $q$ to $p$, $p \notin \overline{B}(q,r)$, we obtain a sequence of more than two bundles of line segments attaching with the shortest path joining $p$ and $q$ in graph $G$, where the sectors containing these bundles excepting $p$ and $q$ do not exceed $\pi$.
+We test on sets of different maps as shown in Figure~\ref{fig:maps} and starting and ending points given by Figure~\ref{fig:result_maps_10}.
+For local path planning, we do not need to differentiate between walls and other obstacles since, either way, the robot will go around them.
+The algorithms are implemented in Python and run on Ubuntu Linux platform Intel Core i5-7200U, CPU 568 2.50GHz.
+The robot's vision radii are taken respectively as $r=8, r=10$, and $r=15$.
+By the path planning algorithm in Section~\ref{sect:refer_problem} (Algorithm~\ref{alg:path_planning}), when the robot moves from $q$ to $p$, $p \notin \overline{B}(q,r)$, we obtain a sequence of more than two bundles of line segments attaching with the shortest path joining $p$ and $q$ in the graph $G$, where the sectors containing these bundles excepting $p$ and $q$ do not exceed $\pi$.
 Let the number of bundles of line segments of the sequence be $N+2$ ($N >0$).
-For each degenerate bundle $a$, for convenience, we insert a so-called fake line segment whose endpoints are $a$ and the midpoint of the arc w.r.t the minor sector of $\overline{B}(a,r)$.
-Now, MMS is called to find approximately the shortest path joining two points along the sequence of bundles of line segments.
-The number of cutting segments is $K+2$, where $K$ is taken as the floor of $N/5$ (i.e., $K=\lfloor N/5 \rfloor$).
+For each degenerate bundle $a_i (1 \le i \le N)$ such that the sector of $\overline{B}(a_i,r)$ corresponding to the triangle $a_{i-1} a_{i} a_{i+1}$ determines one open sight, for convenience, we insert the so-called fake segment whose endpoints are $a_i$ and the midpoint of the arc w.r.t the mini sector of $\overline{B}(a_i,r)$.
+Preprocessing gives a sequence of bundles of line segments in which these bundles do not intersect each other.
+MMS is then called to find approximately the shortest path joining two points along the sequence of bundles of line segments.